pena-rodrigo/pena-rodrigo.github.io/index.md

 {% capture text %}

-Our research focuses on the computational modeling of ion channels, synapses, neurons, networks, and systems which involves many spatial scales and how they interact.
+Our research focuses on the computational modeling of ion channels, synapses, neurons, networks, and systems, unraveling the intricate interactions across various spatial scales.
+By capturing the essence of neural activity, we decode the mechanisms underlying brain function, shed light on information processing, and explore aspects of neurological disorders.

 {%
   include button.html